 - Insect bites

-If you believe your cat is experiencing an allergic reaction, consult a professional veterinarian to assess the condition and prescribe the appropriate ear medication.
+If you believe your cat is experiencing an allergic reaction, consult your veterinarian.
+They’ll be able to assess the condition, rule out an ear infection, and prescribe the appropriate ear and allergy medication.

 #3 Head Shaking

-Occasional head shaking is normal.
-However, if you notice that your cat is continually pausing their mid-day play session to shake its head back and forth, you may be dealing with an ear infection.
+Like scratching and rubbing, head shaking is also a potential sign that your cat has an ear infection.
+Although occasional head shaking is normal, if you notice that your cat is continually pausing their mid-day play session to shake their head back and forth, you may be dealing with an ear infection.

-The most common cause of feline ear inflammation is otitis externa, a type of ear infection that affects the external ear canal.4 When the cells that line the canal become inflamed, it can extend to your cat’s ear flap, causing pain and itchiness.
+The most common cause of feline ear inflammation is otitis externa, a type of ear infection that affects the external ear canal.
+When the cells that line the canal become inflamed, it can extend to your cat’s ear flap, causing pain, itchiness, and visible redness.

 #5 Brown Debris or Black Ear Discharge

-When your cat’s ears are healthy they are pink and clean, with little to no visible wax.
-During an ear infection, the wax will start to build up throughout the ear canal, providing a perfect place for pesky bacteria and yeast to call home.
+When your cat’s ears are healthy, they’re pink and clean, with little to no visible wax.
+But if your cat has inflamed ears as a result of an ear infection, the inflammation can block the ear canal, leading to a build-up of earwax.

-When inspecting your cat’s ears, look for brown earwax that resembles dirt or dried blood inside the ears.
+To determine if the wax build-up is plaguing your cat, you should inspect their ears on a daily basis.
+Look for brown earwax that resembles dirt or dried blood inside the ears.
 Ear mites may also stimulate the wax-producing glands inside the ear to produce black, crusty build-up that resembles coffee grounds.

 In addition to a bacterial ear infection, brown or black ear discharge may be an indicator of: